 For many dysphagia patients, getting enough calories as well as vitamins and minerals becomes a tough challenge.

-Drinks like Ensure and Boost may seem like good ideas to replace meals and add calories, but they’re often difficult to properly thicken because of the protein and vitamins in the liquid.
+Drinks like Ensure and Boost may seem like good options to replace meals and add calories, but they’re often tricky to thicken properly because of the protein and vitamins in the liquid.

 Plus, they’re loaded with sugar and artificial ingredients.